lowzhao/lowzhao/_posts/2022-03-23-k3s-aws-ecr-automatic-key-fetching.md

 By `kubectl apply -f helm_chart.yaml` k3s will automatically install the Helm chart similar to how you would do `helm install` and `helm upgrade`.

 ### Extra

+After the setup complete there would have new pods in the namespace `aws-multi-ecr-credentials-NAMESPACE-ns` responsible to dealing with the credentials and create kubernets secret(name `aws-registry-AWS_ACCOUNT_ID`) in the `targetNamespace` you want.

 K3s will creates new pods with the prefix `helm-install` in the namespace `kube-system` you may check the logs of the pods to debug the installation.